-- a phenomenon "code": a String.

-- a phenomenon "comment" : also a String.

-- two CodedEvent instances : the events that represent the start and the end of the phenomenon.
+- a phenomenon "code": a String identifying the category of the phenomenon, as chosen by the library user (no actual code is provided yet). - a phenomenon "comment": also a String that can be chosen by the library user. - two "coded event" instances : the atomic events that represent the start and the end of the phenomenon.